This book has been written by Prof. Meredith Small. The publishers say:

 But every culture has a different view of the world, a lens through which normal or insane are viewed and defined.
 Anthropologist Meredith Small contends there is much to be learned from stepping away from the traditional Western medical model to explore and embrace alternative perspectives.
 By examining culture itself, rather than focusing on biology and medicine, we can fully understand the nature of our discontent.
 Looking at social, evolutionary, cross-cultural, and nutritional influences, Small deconstructs mental illnesses like depression and anxiety conditions that appear in different forms and for different reasons within the culture that defines them.
 By rethinking assumptions and questioning standard treatment programs, she helps us gradually relax our grip on the medical model to discover a new perspective on mental illness.”

-Click here to read more about this book (published by Joseph Henry Press, 2006).
+Click here to find out more about this book (published by Joseph Henry Press, 2006).